Miff-Real/scrapbook/VCV_Rack_Dev.md

 * Map a network drive in file explorer so that you can access the WSL files directly in Windows
   * Open `This PC` in file explorer, right-click and select `Add a network location`
   * Use the address `\\wsl.localhost\ubuntu` or `\\wsl.localhost\debian`
+  * Access WSL files from the network drive, eg. edit your `.bashrc` in a windows text editor

 * Run WSL, setup your terminal how you like it, and update your `.bashrc` file
 * In WSL: